On America's 232nd birthday, our birthday wish for you is that your dreams come true, just as ours have.

 For Aunt Har and Cousin Sharon, who've never made the blog.

 At the doctor's the next morning, we learned that the vaccine isn't fullproof (85% success rate) and we were looking at a mild, but very real case of chicken pox.
 So we scrambled to arrange coverage for Jesse all week since school wasn't an option.
 So where did this put Zoe?
-As longtime readers may remember, Zoe had
+As longtime readers may remember, Zoe had the real deal when we first met her, almost jeopardizing that first trip to Russia.
+So she wasn't about to catch them again.
+I had them when I was about Jesse's age.
+And Sari had the varicella vaccine, which seemed to hold up to do its job for one of us anyway.

 So we've been somewhat homebound without many photo ops of late.
 But we finally got out today to celebrate cousin Lila's birthday at a brunch thrown by Grandma & Grandpa.
 Pancakes are now near the top of Zoe's dietary staples--she craves them for breakfast, lunch & dinner and is eating a lot of them.
 I suspect it's not so much the pancakes as it is the syrup, just the latest in a long line of sweets that have fallen into favor.
 We'd probably get the same enthusiasm if we offered corrugated cardboard topped with a little Log Cabin.